ppoiuy/spellcast-solver/README.md

 scrape 1 letter words and banned "profanity" words from word list

-reset buttons to reset all buttons or reset text boxes

-add toggle for limited DL/TL or limited 2x tiles because od adventure mode

 gem tracker and net gem change in list
 (toggle button under the other 2 buttons for each tile)